jananisri0444/Expected-arrival-time-of-trains-SIH-/references/01_graph_neural_network_papers.md

 7. **F. Corman, P. Kecman**, "Stochastic Prediction of Train Delays in Real-Time Using Bayesian Networks," *Transportation Research Part C: Emerging Technologies*, vol. 95, pp. 599–615, 2018.
    Bayesian-network (a different graphical-model family, not a GNN) approach to real-time delay prediction — useful as a lighter-weight graphical alternative if full GNN training data/compute isn't available, and directly informs the uncertainty-propagation logic across a network structure.

-## Bibliography Entries Found via RSTGCN's Own Reference List (worth reading for further depth)
+## Bibliography Entries Found via RSTGCN's Own Reference List

 8. **J. Li, X. Xu, X. Ding, J. Liu, B. Ran**, "Bayesian Spatio-Temporal Graph Convolutional Network for Railway Train Delay Prediction," *IEEE Transactions on Intelligent Transportation Systems*, 2024.
    Combines Bayesian uncertainty estimation directly into a spatio-temporal GCN — a strong candidate architecture reference for this project's uncertainty-band requirement within a graph model (rather than bolting on separate quantile-regression models as in the non-graph approach).